 Central heating

 Your central heating runs off a gas boiler.
-The system will be tested before you move in.
-You will be shown how to use your central heating on the day you move in.
-A contractor will carry out a boiler service inspection every year and it is important that you let the contractor into your home to do this.
+The system will be tested and a contractor will carry out a boiler service inspection every year: it is important that you let the contractor into your home to do this.